 Estate Auction Glossary

-34 essential terms every estate auctioneer should know — from traditional auction terminology to modern AI cataloging concepts.
-Whether you're a seasoned auctioneer or new to the industry, this glossary covers the vocabulary of professional estate auctions.
+35 essential terms every estate auctioneer should know — from traditional auction terminology to modern AI cataloging concepts.
+Click any term for the full definition, practical context, and FAQs.

 Last updated: April 2026